nap015/DSC106-McDonalds-Sales-Analysis/README.md

 ## Solution

-A possible attempt to increase more sales per day would be having promotions on days when sales are not as prominent as other days;
+A possibly effective way to increase more sales per day would be having promotions on days when sales are not as prominent as other days;
-if our stores offer in-store promotions for certain items on days that customers are less likely to visit, we can predict that customers may choose to visit their local McDonalds instead of other competing vendors in the area.
+if our stores offer in-store promotions for certain items on days that customers are less likely to visit in each area, we can predict that customers may choose to visit their local McDonalds instead of other competing vendors in the area.
+This would include BOGO offers or discount on set menus for a higher revenue.

-# Conclusion